bugladen/NadekoBot/docs/Frequently Asked Questions.md

 ###Question 5: I have an issue/bug/suggestion, where do I put it so it gets noticed?
 -----------
-**Answer:** First, check [issues](https://github.com/Kwoth/NadekoBot/issues "GitHub NadekoBot Issues"), then check the `#suggestions` channel in the Nadeko [help server](https://discord.gg/nadekobot).
+**Answer:** First, check [issues](https://github.com/Kwoth/NadekoBot/issues "GitHub NadekoBot Issues"), then check the [suggestions](https://feathub.com/Kwoth/NadekoBot).

-If your problem or suggestion is not there, feel free to request/notify us about it either in the Issues section of GitHub for issues or in the `#suggestions` channel on the Nadeko help server for suggestions.
+If your problem or suggestion is not there, feel free to request/notify us about it either in the Issues section of GitHub for issues or in feathub for suggestions.

 ###Question 6: How do I use this command?
 --------